Pristine coastal wilderness in the south-western Cape

 This charming self-catering cottage is nestled in the reserve’s milkwood trees and coastal fynbos.
 The cottage is fully equipped, with three rooms that can sleep six guests.

 Bathroom: Shower with hot water – no bath

-Bedding, linen and towels: Yes, but bring own towels
+Bedding, linen and towels: Yes, but bring own beach towels

 Fireplace/braai facilities: Yes

 De Mond has two hiking trails that allow visitors to enjoy the reserve’s untouched natural beauty.

 De Mond offers two hiking routes, both about four hours in length.

 Help us protect nature

 No pets/no weapons/no canoeing in the lagoon or estuary/no fires/no flower picking/no fishing without a valid permit/no horse riding.

 Permits may be purchased for R50 per adult and R30 per child at the reserve office or through CapeNature Central Reservations.